vlad17/books/getting-to-yes/chapter2.md

 Viewing from the other person's side might reveal new information or understanding.
 E.g., a tenant might only focus on how they pay the rent when asked every time, but the landlord views this as needing to ask every single month.

 This may even change one's standing on some issues, which is a *benefit* of empathy.
 Finding interests where you can give way to the other reduces the area of conflict. _VF Note:_ Again, maybe this is aggressively zero-sum thinking, but this is something that can be used later during negotiation as a bargaining chip, is it really a smart negotiating move to give it away for free, especially when there will be an interest you care about later?
 Possibly, actually, as a signal of good will, if you make a big deal out of it.
+This part of the book is just talking about the fact that you can reduce conflict surface area with empathy, not the mechanism to back off a position.
+You should still do so with great fanfare, as discussed below.

 ### Avoid Fear-based Deductions